Balanced-COPA/Balanced-COPA.github.io/_includes/index.md

 <p>Once superficial cues are removed, the models are able to learn the task to a high degree.</p>

 <p>The smaller performance gap between <em>Easy</em> and <em>Hard</em> subsets indicates that training on Balanced-COPA encourages BERT and RoBERTa to rely less on superficial cues.
-Moreover, training on Balanced-COPA improves performance on the Hard subset, both when training with all 1000 instances in Balanced-COPA, and when matching the training size of the original COPA (500 instances, <em>50% Balanced-COPA</em>).
-Note that training on <em> 50% of Balanced-COPA</em> exposes the model to lexically less diverse training instances than the original COPA due to the high overlap between mirrored alternatives.
+Moreover, training on Balanced-COPA improves performance on the Hard subset.

 <h2>BERT/RoBERTa Sensitivity to Superficial Cues</h2>
 <img src="{{site.url}}/assets/images/gradient_sensitivity_prod.png" alt="Gradient Sensitivity">